pingel-org/axle/README.md

 using a syntax as similar to Haskell as possible using Scala.

-Category Theory (org.pingel.cattheory)
+Category Theory (org.pingel.category)
 --------------------------------------

 Working towards the typeclass hierarchy of Haskell (in Scala) from a category theoretic point of view.

-Game Theory (org.pingel.gametheory)
+Game Theory (org.pingel.game)
 -----------------------------------

 A placeholder project for modelling a range of games.